lambdapioneer/sloth/artifact_evaluation.md

 ### Estimated Time and Storage Consumption

 The overall evaluation should require about 4 hours of interactive work and about 1 hour waiting for results.
+Most time will be spent setting up the environment and might be higher if you are not familiar with Android or iOS development.
 The overall disk space requirements are less than 50 GiB.